-Homes built prior to 1978 often contain leadbased paint.
+Homes built prior to 1978 often contain lead-based paint.
 When lead paint fails, it can chip or create dust, which can then be ingested.
-This is the most common source of lead exposure in children.
+Lead paint is the most common source of lead exposure in children.

 Lead pipes and service lines were common in homes until the mid-1950s.
 The practice was federally banned in 1986, but lead was still used as a soldering material for copper pipe until 1988.
 Brass fixtures may also contain trace amounts of lead.